xiaoxinghu/repauto/README.md

     RAILS_ENV=production rake report:msync

+To sync only one project

+    RAILS_ENV=production rake report:msync[FP5]

+The sync task will sync with test runs which happened within last 24 hours, to sync all, which will take significant amount of time (don't do this), you can:

+    RAILS_ENV=production rake report:sync_all

+In case this document is out dated.
+To see an up to date command list.

+    rake -T report

 This rake task will turn off the background syncing task first, then do the syncing, and turn the background task back on when finished.